Sentencing in England and Wales: Mandatory life sentences

 The starting point for a murder committed with a knife is a minimum of 25 years.
 This starting point was introduced following the murder of Ben Kinsella.

 The next starting point is 15 years, which applies to any other murder committed by a person aged 18 years or over at the time of the offence.
-For offenders aged 17 years or under at the time of the offence, the starting point is 12 years.
+For offenders aged 17 years or under at the time of the offence, the Schedule sets a variety of starting points depending on age and severity.

 Upon determining the appropriate starting point for the minimum term, the court will consider the aggravating or mitigating factors of the offence and may increase or decrease the term in order to arrive at the appropriate minimum term.

-Aggravating factors may include: a significant degree of planning or premeditation; victim particularly vulnerable because of age or disability; mental or physical suffering inflicted on the victim before death; abuse of position of trust; use of duress or threats against another person to facilitate commission of the offence; victim providing public service or performing public duty; or concealment, destruction or dismemberment of body.
-Mitigating factors may include: intention to cause serious bodily harm rather than to kill; lack of premeditation; offender suffering a mental disorder or disability which lowered his degree of culpability; 4 provocation (falling short of a defence of provocation); any element of self-defence; belief by the offender that the murder was an act of mercy; and the age of the offender.
+Aggravating factors may include: a significant degree of planning or premeditation, the victim being particularly vulnerable due to age or disability, mental or physical suffering inflicted on the victim before death, the accused's abuse of a position of trust, the use of duress or threats against another person to facilitate the commission of the offence, the victim providing a public service or performing a public duty, or concealment, destruction or dismemberment of the body.
+Mitigating factors may include: intention to cause serious bodily harm rather than to kill, lack of premeditation, the offender suffering a mental disorder or disability which lowered his degree of culpability, provocation (not amounting to loss of control or the previous provocation defence), any element of self-defence, a belief by the offender that the murder was an act of mercy, and the age of the offender.

+The Police, Crime, Sentencing and Courts Act 2022 expanded mandatory life sentences to include manslaughter of emergency workers, except in "exceptional circumstances".
+This change was introduced following the killing of Andrew Harper.

 A sentence of life imprisonment is available to the court for offenders over the age of 18 who are convicted of a second serious sexual or violent offence.
 In exceptional circumstances, the judge has a discretion not to impose a life sentence.

+In 2023, the government introduced a Bill in the Commons that intended to make whole life orders mandatory for murders in more circumstances, including murders "involving sexual or sadistic conduct".
+Under these proposals, judges would need to find "exceptional circumstances" in such cases to not impose a whole life order.